torsdag den 29. december 2022

 Previews of O(+> songs

-More recordings for the O(+> album followed in December 1991, including Love 2 The 9’s which featured Tony M. auditioning Mayte for a part in The New Power Generation.
+More recordings for the O(+> album followed in December 1991, including an updated Love 2 The 9’s which featured Tony M. auditioning Mayte for a part in The New Power Generation.
 An unreleased single edit was made of the song which got released on the O(+> album, as did The Sacrifice Of Victor and The Morning Papers which were also recorded in December.
 On 18 December, overdubs were made on the previously recorded Rave Church Style, but it still didn’t make the album.
 Neither did Go-Go Rap.

-Another song that didn’t make the O(+> album was Face 2 Face.
-It was based on a sample from Forever In My Life, structured like the 1989 outtake I Wonder and included lyrics that would get used in Space on the 1993 Come album.
+Other songs that didn’t make the O(+> album were The Dance and Face 2 Face.
+The Dance was originally recorded during the 1989 Batman sessions, but now it was updated in a Middle Eastern style for Mayte to dance to.
+It would later get re-recorded for inclusion on the 2004 The Chocolate Invasion album.
+Face To Face was based on a sample from Forever In My Life, structured like the 1989 outtake I Wonder and included lyrics that would get used in Space on the 1993 Come album.

 On 31 December 1991, Prince recorded a song titled Goodbye with the NPG and hosted a New Year’s Eve party at Glam Slam in Minneapolis.
 Several new songs were previewed, including The Max.
 Then, in January 1992, the Herb Ritts photos used for the 1993 The Hits/The B-Sides compilation were originally published in Vogue.

-On 11 January 1992, the Diamonds And Pearls show was previewed at Glam Slam, Minneapolis.
+On 11 January 1992, the Diamonds And Pearls show which did feature Rosie Gaines was previewed at Glam Slam, Minneapolis.
 Thirty-one years later, the show would get released on both CD and Blu-Ray as part of the Diamonds And Pearls Super Deluxe Edition.
 The NPG was augmented by The NPG Hornz, Mayte and record-scratching DJ William Graves.
 The setlist included the newly recorded The Sacrifice Of Victor with The Steeles providing backing vocals and Sexy M.F.
 The performance of Cream was also noticeable for including snippets of the songs Well Done, I Want U and In The Socket which are covered in Chapter Seven: Recordings For MPLS, Rosie Gaines And Other Artists on this blog.

 A live recording of Nothing Compares 2 U performed as a duet between Prince and Rosie Gaines similar to the Glam Slam performance of the song, but from a 27 January 1992 show at Paisley Park would get released on the 1993 The Hits compilation.